knative/docs/docs/serving/configuration/config-defaults.md

 ### Revision idle timeout seconds
 {% raw %}
-The revision timeout value determines the maximum duration in seconds a request will be allowed to stay open while not receiving any bytes from the user's application.
+The revision idle timeout value determines the maximum duration in seconds a request will be allowed to stay open while not receiving any bytes from the user's application.
 If omitted, the system default is used (infinite).
 {% endraw %}

 * **Global key:** `revision-idle-timeout-seconds`